 at home, getting ready for bed.

-I was an imperfect human and would surely make mistakes .
+I was human and I would surely make mistakes, we all do.

-After all.
-Mistakes are there for us to learn from, it didn’t mean I wasnt still worthy of being loved, it meant I needed more love.
 He said no matter how old I got, or what happened, I’d always be his little girl.
-He loved me.

 I stared at the phone all night.